TNBakke/youtube_case_study/README.md

 We decided to utilitze the YouTube video statistics dataset located [here](https://www.kaggle.com/datasnaek/youtube-new).
 Here's a brief description of the dataset:

 > Trending YouTube Video Statistics
 > YouTube (the video sharing website) maintains a list of the top-trending videos on its platform.
 This dataset includes several months of data on up to 200 daily trending YouTube videos from the US, Great Britain, Germany, Canada, France, and other countries.
 Each region’s data is in a separate file.
 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.
 These statistics were taken between the years 2017 and 2018.
+Each dataset separated by country had about 40,000 entries.
 >

 After reviewing the data we decided to answer a series of questions segemented by the following three countries:
 - USA
 - Great Britain
 - India

+##The Dataset:
+We were fortunate to work with a dataset that had values for each column so we did not have to spend much time munging the data so we were able to start working on our data analysis immediately.

 The questions we decided to explore are: